 - D. Grants receivable are due on the 30th day following the month of billing and bear no interest on the unpaid balance.
 Grants receivable are stated at the amount management expects to collect from balances outstanding at year end.
 Management reviews all outstanding grants receivable balances.
 Accounts are written off when deemed uncollectible.
-Management recorded an allowance for doubtful accounts of \$0 as of December 31, 2014 and 2013.
-Bad debt expense for the year ended December 31, 2014 and 2013 was \$0. - E. Investments The Agency reports all investments in marketable securities with readily determinable fair values at fair value.
-The following schedule summarizes the investment income as of December 31, 2014 and 2013:
+Management recorded an allowance for doubtful accounts of \$0 as of December 31, 2015 and 2014.
+Bad debt expense for the years ended December 31, 2015 and 2014 was \$0. - E. Investments The Agency reports all investments in marketable securities with readily determinable values at fair value.
+The following schedule summarizes the investment income during the years ended December 31, 2015 and 2014:

-Decemb ber 31,
+Years Ended December 31,

-2014 2013
+2015 2014

-Interest and dividends \$ 19,987 \$ 19,441
+Interest and dividends \$ 39,254 \$ 19,987

-Net unrealized gains 13,795 6,498
+Net unrealized gains (losses) (20,058) 13,795

-\$ 33,782 \$ 25,939
+\$ 19,196 \$ 33,782

 - F. Concentration of Risk Grants receivable are primarily due from governmental agencies.
-Deposits with the financial institution, including outstanding checks, occasionally exceed federally insured limits. - G. Property and Equipment These assets are stated at cost at the date of purchase or fair market value at date of donation.
+Deposits with the financial institution, net of outstanding checks, occasionally exceed federally insured limits. - G. Notes Receivable Notes receivable are evaluated for collectability based on credit history of the borrower and their current financial condition.
+Provisions for losses on notes receivable are determined on the basis of loss experience, the estimated value of the underlying collateral, and current economic conditions.
+No provision for loss was considered necessary by management at December 31, 2015 and 2014. - H. Property and Equipment These assets are stated at cost at the date of purchase or fair market value at date of donation.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets further described in Note 2.
 The Agency capitalized all expenditures for property and equipment in excess of \$500.
 Maintenance and repairs of property and equipment are charged to expense when incurred and major additions are capitalized.

-Depreciation and amortization expense was \$124,225 and \$114,943 for the years ended December 31, 2014 and 2013, respectively.

-H. Loan Fees - Legal, accounting, and other expenses associated with the acquisition of the long-term financing loan are being amortized on the straight-line basis (which approximates the effective interest method) over five years.
-During 2013, a note payable was refinanced resulting in \$13,962 of additional amortization expense.
-Amortization expense charged to operations amounted to \$760 and \$14,596 for the years ended December 31, 2014 and 2013, respectively.
-The Organization expects amortization expense to be \$760 per year for each of the next three years through 2017 and \$129 in 2018.
+Depreciation and amortization expense was \$101,117 and \$124,225 for the years ended December 31, 2015 and 2014, respectively. - I. Loan Fees Legal, accounting, and other expenses associated with the acquisition of the long-term financing loan are being amortized on the straight-line basis (which approximates the effective interest method) over five years.
+Amortization expense charged to operations amounted to \$761 for both years ended December 31, 2015 and 2014.
+The Organization expects amortization expense to be \$760 for 2016 and 2017 and \$128 in 2018.